vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 ## Tuesday October 3

-Shortly before noon, I made a trip to the USPS post office at 3175 Adeline Street to send out priority mail and return mail that I had received for a former resident.
+Shortly before noon, I made a trip to the USPS post office at 3175 Adeline Street to send out priority mail (for my California state tax return) and return mail that I had received for a former resident.